 In anticipation of its reintroduction into clinical use and given the discrepancy between dosing recommendations between European countries, Traunmüller et al. [37] remodeled the limited existing paediatric pharmacokinetic data for parenteral administration using a two-compartment model with Kinetica open-source software (Innaphase, 2001).

-Fosfomycin has traditionally thought to exhibit time-dependent antibacterial activity as fosfomycin bacterial killing correlates well with T>MIC.
-Use of G6PD supplementation in vitro makes it challenging to compare studies describing fosfomycin MICs.
-The current EUCAST fosfomycin breakpoint (32 mg/L) is set according to adult dosing schedules of 3-8g given three times a day, and can be applied in the context of urinary tract infection.
+The current European Committee on Antimicrobial Susceptibility Testing (EUCAST) fosfomycin breakpoint (32 mg/L) is set according to adult dosing schedules of 3-8g given three times a day, and can be applied in the context of urinary tract infection.
 Epidemiological cut-off data exist for two Gram-negative species: E. coli and Proteus mirabilis (8mg/L).

-Based upon this, their target attainment was T>MIC 40-70% with an MIC of 32 mg/L. Whilst their source of data was limited, they found that the lowest current recommended paediatric doses (100 mg/kg/d) only achieved target T>MIC for preterm infants.
+Based upon this, their target attainment was time above minimum inihibitory concentration (T>MIC) of 40-70% for an MIC of 32 mg/L. Whilst their source of data was limited, they found that the lowest current recommended paediatric doses (100 mg/kg/d) only achieved target T>MIC for infants with a corrected gestational age of 37 weeks, of postnatal age 3-5 weeks.
 Their study confirmed that corrected gestational age and body weight comprised the most significant explanatory variables in fosfomycin PK.

-They have refined the recommended neonatal dosing schedules, (Table 2, taken from the SPC for Fomicyt in the UK).
+They have refined the recommended neonatal dosing schedules, (Table 2, taken from the summary of product characteristics for Fomicyt in the UK).

-However, only one pre-existing pharmacokinetic study explores the range of doses upon which these recommendations are based.
-The broad categorisation of pre-term infants as <40 weeks signals the need for future pharmacokinetic modelling of fosfomycin in pre-term infants as there is evidence to suggest that the difference in renal maturation between 26 and 36 weeks gestation can influence recommended dosing schedules [38].
+The broad categorisation of preterm infants as <40 weeks signals the need for future pharmacokinetic modelling of fosfomycin in preterm infants as there is evidence to suggest that the difference in renal maturation between 26 and 36 weeks gestation can influence recommended dosing schedules [38].

 Table 2: Fosfomycin neonatal dosing recommendations, Fomicyt UK